Cyberwarrior28/Twitter-WebScraping-SentimentAnalysis/README.md

 # Twitter-WebScraping-SentimentAnalysis
-our project is to extract data from twitter for a particular hashtag then we will analyze the sentiment of the public on twitter.
+Our project is to extract data from twitter for a particular hashtag then we will analyze the sentiment of the public on twitter.
 Web scraping is the process of using bots to extract content and data from a website.

 ![](image/twitter_cover1.jpg)